Explore UAB

 Areas of Interest

-angiogenesis, cancer, endothelial cell and vascular biology, epigenetics, epitranscriptomics, gene transcription and translation, ischemic heart and vascular diseases, vascular niche in stem cells
+angiogenesis, cancer, endothelial cell and vascular biology, epigenetics, epi transcriptomics, gene transcription and translation, ischemic heart and vascular diseases, vascular niche in stem cells

 Biography

-Dr. Bin Ren is a tenured Associate Professor of Surgery and an Associate Professor of Biomedical Engineering in the School of Medicine, the University of Alabama at Birmingham (UAB).
+Dr. Bin Ren is a tenured Professor of Surgery and an Associate Professor of Biomedical Engineering in the School of Medicine at the University of Alabama at Birmingham (UAB).
 He is also a faculty member of UAB Graduate School, a primary member and scientist at the UAB Nutrition Obesity Research Center (NORC), a senior scientist in the Diabetes Research Center of the UAB Comprehensive Diabetes Center, and a scientist at the O'Neal Comprehensive Cancer Center at UAB, as well as a member of the UAB Integrative Center for Aging Research (ICAR).

-Dr. Ren received his Bachelor of Art degree from Anhui Normal University, his Medical Degree from Anhui Medical University, and his PhD in Biochemistry and Molecular Biology from University of Science and Technology of China (USTC).
-He has completed a three year postdoctoral fellowship with Drs Roya Khosravi-far and Jack Lawler at Beth Israel Deaconess Medical Center and the Department of Pathology at Harvard Medical School.
+Dr. Ren received his Bachelor of Art degree from Anhui Normal University, his Medical Degree from Anhui Medical University, and his PhD in Biochemistry and Molecular Biology from the University of Science and Technology of China (USTC).
+He has completed a three-year postdoctoral fellowship with Drs Roya Khosravi-far and Jack Lawler at Beth Israel Deaconess Medical Center and the Department of Pathology at Harvard Medical School.
 Dr. Ren then worked as a research fellow with Dr. Helen Vlassara at Mount Sinai School of Medicine Brookdale Department of Geriatrics and Adult Development and a research associate with Dr. Michael Simons at Angiogenesis Research Center and Departments of Medicine and Pharmacology and Toxicology at Dartmouth Medical School and a staff research associate with Dr. Roy Silverstein in the Department of Cell Biology at the Cleveland Clinic.
 Before joining the faculty of UAB, he was an assistant professor in the Division of Hematology and Oncology at the Medical College of Wisconsin and an assistant investigator in the Blood Research Institute at the BloodCenter of Wisconsin.
-Dr. Ren has worked on endothelial cell and vascular biology in the context of cardiovascular disease, cancers and diabetes for over 20 years and has authored more than 60 journal articles, chapters, and scientific abstracts, with numerous presentations at national and international meetings, as well as academic institutions.
+Dr. Ren has worked on endothelial cell and vascular biology in the context of cardiovascular disease, cancers, and diabetes for over 20 years and has authored more than 60 journal articles, chapters, and scientific abstracts, with numerous presentations at national and international meetings, as well as academic institutions.

 Dr. Ren has served on editorial boards of Frontiers in Cell and Developmental Biology (Signaling, an associate editor), Frontiers in Bioscience, and Discoveries, and as an ad hoc reviewer for many prestigious biomedical journals such as Journal of Clinical Investigation, ATVB, PLOS Medicine and Science Signaling.
 He is also an associate editor of Frontiers in Cardiovascular Medicine (Therapeutics).
 As a leading guest editor, Dr. Ren has recently co-edited with Dr. Ramani Ramchandran at Medical College of Wisconsin and Dr. Xiaofeng Yang at Lewis Katz School of Medicine, Temple University a Research Topic in the Frontiers in Cell and Developmental Biology: "Molecular Mechanisms and Signaling in Endothelial Cell Biology and Vascular Heterogeneity."

-He has been elected an AHA Fellow in Council on Arteriosclerosis, Thrombosis, and Vascular Biology, is a life member of the Chinese American Academy of Cardiology, and a member of American Association for Cancer Research (AACR).
+He has been elected an AHA Fellow in the Council on Arteriosclerosis, Thrombosis, and Vascular Biology, is a life member of the Chinese American Academy of Cardiology, and a member of American Association for Cancer Research (AACR).
 He has also served as a member on several peer reviewer panels in the American Heart Association (AHA) since 2009, the Clinical and Translational Science Award (CTSA) External Reviewers Exchange Consortium (USA), and the Medical Research Council (MRC) in the United Kingdom (UK).
 Dr. Ren is a committee member of the AHA/Allen Initiative in Brain Health and Cognitive Impairment (Review Panels).
 He also serves on an NIH study section.

 Selected Publications